reyk/login_otp/README.md

 	URL:    otpauth://totp/reyk?secret=QQS7EYCAYXAXL5NQI3RVXZGNE4&issuer=example.com&algorithm=SHA1&digits=6&period=30

 > Note that this tool does not provide a QR code, but the key can be
-> installed manually or via the otpauth:// URL (clicking it on iOS will
+> installed manually or via the `otpauth://` URL (clicking it on iOS will
 > open the authenticator).
-Try clicking the following link:
+Try the following URL:
 > [otpauth://totp/example?secret=67FGQKYRC7LE56G3XMLYWPTSW4&issuer=example.com&algorithm=SHA1&digits=8&period=30](otpauth://totp/example?secret=67FGQKYRC7LE56G3XMLYWPTSW4&issuer=example.com&algorithm=SHA1&digits=6&period=30)

 The oath key can also be retrieved on the local machine: